 The safest temperature for reheating gravy is 74 degrees Celsius or 165 degrees Fahrenheit.
 When allowed to heat at this internal temperature, all the bacteria that grew from the gravy being stored will die.

-If the gravy was stored in the fridge then it can be heated on medium power, but if it was stored in the freezer, use high power to get the best results.
+If the gravy was stored in the fridge, it can be heated on medium power, but if it was stored in the freezer, use high power to get the best results.

 Other Ways to Reheat Gravy